squarism/squarism.github.io/_posts/2015-04-19-running-docker-registry.markdown

 # GET included for effect only  :)
 {% endhighlight %}

 The API doc says that DELETE should work.
-So I just substitute above and get:
+So I just substitute http verbs above and get an unexpected error:

 {% highlight bash %}
 $ curl -XDELETE http://private-host:5000/v2/busybox/manifests/latest